HedgeCo.Net - Online Hedge Fund Database and Community

 The Subprime Mortgage Crisis - What Happened

 In 2007, it was impossible to turn on the news without hearing about one of two things.
 Britney Spears, or the subprime mortgage crisis.
-While both debacles got an equal share of press and public scrutiny, the subprime mortgage crisis is still reeking havoc on the economy, and so far, have cost banks upwards of $285 billion.
+While both debacles got an equal share of press and public scrutiny, the subprime mortgage crisis is still reeking havoc on the economy, and so far, has cost banks upwards of $285 billion.
 It was the culprit of many failed hedge funds and other investments, it fueled the collapse of Bear Stearns and other large institutions, and its aftershock is still being felt in all corners of the world.
 So what was this “crisis” that everybody was moaning about?
 How did it begin?
 Let’s take a look back.sunny-isles-condos.JPG

 In 2005, the housing market was booming.
 I can remember living in Miami, looking at one-bedroom condos, and not being able to get near them for less than $350,000.
 Demand was sky-high, and people who had purchased their homes for $150,000 a few years back, were suddenly making a killing on flipping them.
 Developers saw this demand and got greedy.
 Overnight it seemed, the skyline of Miami was flooded with cranes, and residential condos were being built on nearly every corner.
 Thousands of new units were springing up, leaving the obvious question: Are there enough buyers?
 The shortened answer was: No. This wasn’t confined to southern Florida, either.
 The entire country was experiencing the same dilemma on some scale.